Donat Henchy O'Brien: Mediterranean

 Ocean was the flagship of Admiral Collingwood who promoted O'Brien to lieutenant on 29 March 1809 and appointed him to the third-rate ship-of-the-line Warrior under Captain John William Spranger.
 O'Brien served on Warrior during operations associated with the capture of the Ionian Islands.
 He returned to Amphion, under Captain William Hoste, in March 1810.
 On 29 June O'Brien commanded the boats of Amphion and Cerberus to provide cover to a landing of sailors and marines at Grao (Grado), Italy, which defeated a French force and captured a large quantity of naval stores bound for Venice.
 O'Brien served as second lieutenant on Amphion during the 13 March 1811 Battle of Lissa, a significant victory for Hoste against a Franco-Italian force.
 O'Brien returned to Malta in command of one of the prizes, the frigate Bellona.

 Hoste brought O'Brien with him when he assumed command of the newly built 38-gun fifth-rate frigate Bacchante.
 O'Brien distinguished himself on board this vessel and in command of its boats.
 This included on the night of 31 August/1 September 1812 when he attacked French and Venetian vessels in Lema Bay (between Vrsar and Rovinj in Istria).
 O'Brien cut out seven cargo ships carrying shipbuilding timber to Venice and captured the French xebec La Tisiphone and two gunboats, with no British loss of life.
-On 18 September, commanding six boats and 72 men, he captured eight enemy war vessels and a convoy of 18 cargo ships that Bacchante chased onto the coastline between Tremiti (Isole Tremiti) and Vasto, Italy.
+On 18 September, commanding six boats and 72 men, he captured eight enemy war vessels and a convoy of 18 cargo ships that Bacchante chased onto the coastline between Tremiti (Tremiti Islands) and Vasto, Italy.
 In November he commanded boats from Bacchante, Eagle and Achille which landed at Fesano (Fažana), Istria, and, despite a garrison of 300 soldiers, captured a large quantity of oak timber owned by the French government.
 On 6 January 1813 O'Brien captured three gunboats near Otranto in Southern Italy, with no British casualties.